Welcome to the home of Epona Arabians

 in view of the mares.

-and are comfortable enough to deliver their fawns every year.
+All year round, we enjoy many different kinds of wildlife; from deer and elk to wild turkey.
+We have a resident herd of deer that find sanctuary in our shelter in the bottom pasture and are comfortable enough to deliver their fawns every year.
 Come fall in love with this place we call home and enjoy the drive around the lake on the way up to see us.
+How we got started

 After moving here from England, we knew our daughter missed her pony back home.
 So we found the first barn we could, and took her.
 It was there that she feel in love with a black and white shetland mare name Tonka.